MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Valore specifico dell'applicazione a 32 bit associato all'elemento specificato da *Hite*.
+Valore specifico dell'applicazione a dimensione del puntatore associato all'elemento specificato da *Hite*.

 ### <a name="example"></a>Esempio